Vietnam.vn - Nền tảng quảng bá Việt Nam

 Goldman Sachs economists estimate that every 1% increase in real tariffs would increase core inflation by 0.1%.

 Meanwhile, former President Trump has also promised to drill more oil, a key factor that could help cool high oil prices.
-But the question remains whether he can achieve that.
+However, the question remains whether he can achieve that.
 The United States currently pumps more oil than any other country.

-In addition, economists say, Mr. Trump’s unprecedented immigration crackdown could also lead to higher inflation.
+In addition, economists say Mr. Trump’s unprecedented immigration crackdown could also lead to higher inflation.
 If it does, businesses could struggle to hire workers, forcing them to raise wages and pass the cost on to consumers.

 Economists also say that Ms. Harris' economic program focuses on three pillars: fighting inflation, adjusting the housing market and cutting taxes for families.